jackabox/2019.jackwhiting.co.uk/content/works/_index.md

 ---
 title: 'Works'
 ---

-A few of my selected works..
+Below are a few of my selected works from over the years.
+If you want more specific examples or to know more about a project?
+Feel free to [get in touch](/contact).